CFU / CLIMATE FORECASTER

 - Fluency in spoken and written English, while fluency in other European languages will be also valued.

 This position implies becoming part of dynamic, multi-national research group that performs cutting-edge, highly-demanding climate prediction experiments.
-The candidate should be able to work as an active and collaborative team member to help in the delivery of shared objectives ant to efficiently communicate results.
-Hence, the ability to work as part of a large, strongly-coordinated team and to continuously share both knowledge and tools is an essential aspect required.
+The candidate should be able to work as an active and collaborative team member to help in the delivery of shared objectives and to efficiently communicate within and outside the research group.
+Hence, the ability to work as part of a large, strongly-coordinated team and to continuously share both knowledge and tools is an essential requirement.

 Conditions and application procedures

-The position is opened for 12 months with an extension for one more year depending on performance.
-The position will start preferably in October 2014 or as soon as possible after that date.
+The position is opened for 24 months with a possibility for extension depending on performance and the availability of additional funding.
+The position will start preferably in June 2014 or as soon as possible after that date.
 The salary will be commensurate with experience.

-To apply, please send and email to firstname.lastname@example.org your CV and the following subject “Ocean modeler at the CFU”.
+To apply, please send and email to email@example.com your CV and the following subject “Climate Forecaster at the CFU”.